-The WPPI program is a Canadian federal government program that provides incentive payments to producers of wind energy for eligible wind projects for the first 10 years of the project's operating life.
-The Canadian government initially targeted \$920 million in incentives over 15 years to develop 4.0 GW of wind power generation, equivalent to the amount of power needed by approximately one million average Canadian homes.
+The WPPI program was a Canadian federal government program that provided incentive payments to producers of wind energy for eligible wind projects for the first 10 years of the project's operating life.
 Under the program, wind power projects were eligible to receive an incentive payment of between \$0.008/kWh and \$0.012/kWh for the first 10 years of operation, depending upon the commissioning date.
-The WPPI program was replaced by the EcoENERGY program in 2007, but this change did not affect the existing entitlements of projects receiving payment under the original WPPI program.
+The WPPI program was replaced by the ecoENERGY program in 2007, but this change did not affect the existing entitlements of projects receiving payment under the original WPPI program.
+As of Jan.
+1, 2021, the Company no longer has assets that are entitled to receive WPPI or ecoENERGY payments.